 Blair, B., Malte, M., Palerme, C., Blair, R., Crookall, D., Knoll-Kauffman, M., Lamers, M. (in review).
 Coproducing Sea-Ice Predictions Using Simulation-Gaming.
 Weather, Climate and Society.

 Lee, O., Eicken, H., Blair, B., Sam, J.M.(in review) Scenarios of energy development on the North Slope of Alaska to prioritize research and monitoring needs.
 Polar Geography.

-Blair, B., Gierisch, A.M.U., Jeuring, J., Lamers, M. (in review).
-Trusting new and automated sea-ice information: Do users and producers agree?
+Blair, B., Gierisch, A.M.U., Jeuring, J., Lamers, M. (forthcoming) Factors that impact uptake of new and automated sea-ice information: Do users and producers agree?